Xanthus1/aos_patches/README.md

 ### &#127873; 12/15/2023
 - [Hazard Mode v1](https://www.mediafire.com/file/vcat9c9bmhtdylj/AoS_HazardMode-v1.ips/file) - All candles, flames, and destructibles are replaced with damaging skulls that move in a small rectangular path.
 ### &#127873; 12/22/2023
 - [Attack Shuffle mode v1](https://www.mediafire.com/file/jyk5fvsm2jhw79c/AoS_AttackShuffleMode-v1.ips/file) - Weapon and Red soul are randomized after every time your XP changes (e.g. Killing enemies and bosses except for Graham and Julius).
-You are forced to use the weapon and red soul combo until your next kill.
+You are forced to use the weapon and red soul combo until your next XP Change.
+Red souls only cost 5 MP.
 - [Holiday Pickups v1](https://www.mediafire.com/file/x8qo0o165tr8ue3/AoS_HolidayPickups-v1.ips/file) - All equipment pickups in rooms show present graphics (their original graphics are shown in the menu).
 Soul canisters are replaced by Xmas trees.
-- [Holiday HUD v1](https://www.mediafire.com/file/e93w6427eew7a0c/AoS_HolidayHUD-v1.ips/file) - Changes the HUD with lights for the HP and MP bars, and a Snowman.
+- [Holiday HUD v1.1](https://www.mediafire.com/file/xk6q3sqi5i39ngb/AoS_HolidayHUD-v1-1.ips/file) - Changes the HUD with lights for the HP and MP bars, and a Snowman.

 ![Holiday HUD](/screenshots/HolidayHUDPickups.PNG "Holiday HUD")